Sarah-Jane Abate (MFA, Fiction)

-Will Burns got his B.A. at the University of Arkansas and his MFA at The New School in NYC.
+Will Burns received his BA from the University of Arkansas and his MFA from The New School in NYC.
 He is a part-time chess instructor and used to be a cashier.
-His car broke down on the way to Houston.
+His car broke down while moving to Houston.
 It was too bad.
 He likes cats.

 Ashleigh Eisinger (Ph.D., Fiction)

 Ahsleigh Eisinger holds an MFA in Fiction from Georgia College and State University.
 She lives in Houston with her boyfriend, Paul, and puppy, Maeby.

 Rachel Fairbank is the youngest of seven children and grew up on a small farm in upstate New York.
 When she was sixteen she started working at a genetics lab, where she spent seven years screening for genes involved in mesodermal cell fate specification in the nematode C. elegans.
 Although she enjoyed her work as a geneticist, she entered college as a music major with a concentration in jazz guitar only to switch back to biology during her junior year.
 After graduating from Cornell University with a BS in biology, she entered the Ph.D. program in developmental biology at Baylor College of Medicine, during which time she started developing her skills as a writer.
 In addition, Rachel has been a swimmer, a ballet dancer, a runner, and can often be found at her local boxing gym.
 Her essays have recently appeared in the Houston Chronicle, Rice Magazine, Vice and The Billfold.